 Just recently we formed the Equality and Diversity Advisory Board (EDAB), which provides guidance and ensures that our commitment to inclusion, equality and diversity is embedded throughout the Scottish FA´s structures, plans and activities.

-How does your invitation to speak at the FIFA Conference for Equality and Inclusion reflect on your work?
+How did you enjoy speaking at the FIFA Conference for Equality and Inclusion earlier this year in Zurich?

-The invitation is great recognition and an opportunity for the Scottish FA to share our best practice and positive work around diversity in and through sport.
+The invitation was a great recognition and an opportunity for the Scottish FA to share our best practice and positive work around diversity in and through sport.